Internal view of the divot spinner holder

-The rest of the posts for this project have been arranged by date.
+The rest of the weekly summaries have been arranged by date.

 A list showing of all the final posts of COMPLETED projects.